yonilurie/yonilurie/README.md

 Full-stack software developer.
 I pivoted my career to software engineering after completing a full-stack software development boot camp.
 I currently work at the University of Washington as a software developer

-When I'm not coding, I enjoy researching and learning about history, politics, current affairs, and geopolitics.
+When I'm not coding, I enjoy researching and learning about history, politics, and current affairs.
 ## Projects

 ### [Etch-A-Sketch](https://yonilurie.github.io/Etch-A-Sketch-Web/)